Lartsch/KeyCroc_Fixes/README.md

 # KeyCroc_Fixes
-- Some fixes for the shi**y KeyCroc firmware/framework that has a lot of bugs.
+- Some fixes for the KeyCroc firmware/framework that has quite some bugs.
 - Some additional features (see below...)
 - Some detailed notes on the KeyCroc's payload execution behavior that come too short in official docs.